 ■ 3rd Monday of July: 海の日 (Umi no hi, Marine Day) ▲

 First established in 1995, it commemorates the blessings of the oceans and its importance for Japan as a maritime nation.

 ■ August 11: 山の日 (Yama no Hi, Mountain Day)▲

-Bon (盆) or obon (お盆) is a Buddhist festival to pay tribute to the ancestral spirits.
-During the obon days, the spirits of the ancestors return to earth, and lanterns are lit in front of houses to guide them to their families.
+Bon (盆) or Obon (お盆) is a Buddhist festival to pay tribute to the ancestral spirits.
+During the Obon days, the spirits of the ancestors return to earth, and lanterns are lit in front of houses to guide them to their families.
 Lanterns are then floated on rivers to indicate the way back to the underworld, although the practice has disappeared in the cities.
-In most parts of Japan, obon is held in the month of August (八月お盆 hachigatsu bon), while in the Kantō region (Tokyo, Yokohama) as well as in some parts of Tohoku it is held in July (七月お盆 shichigatsu obon).
-The obon holidays are one of the busiest vacation periods of the year.
+In most parts of Japan, Obon is held in August (八月お盆 hachigatsu bon), while in the Kantō region (Tokyo, Yokohama) as well as in some parts of Tohoku it is held in July (七月お盆 shichigatsu Obon).
+The Obon holidays are one of the busiest vacation periods of the year.

 ■ 3rd Monday of September: 敬老の日 (Keirō no hi, Respect-for-the-Aged Day) ▲